-Raiku is a Danish startup that aims to revolutionise the innovative packaging industry.
+Raiku is an Estonian startup that aims to revolutionize the innovative packaging industry.

 In a world where environmental concerns are increasing, companies are constantly seeking innovative ways to reduce their ecological footprint.
 One such company is Raiku, a startup that is changing the way.